 Image: By Three cubed27 – Own work, cc.

 This article was posted on Thursday, February 25th, 2016 at 2:55 pm and is filed under Akan, Baby Names, Baby Naming, Benin, Countries & Cultures, Customs and Traditions, Ewe, Fon, Ga, Ghana, Ivory Coast, Jamaica, Languages, Togo.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply